 The eligibility criteria for soldier clerk has been revised

 To be declared pass, you just need to score 80 marks out of 200.
-But getting just 80 marks will definitely not get your name in the merit list, and if your name is not there, then all your efforts will be wasted.
-So, it’s very important to do good in written exam.
+But getting just 80 marks will definitely not get your name on the merit list, and if your name is not there, then all your efforts will be wasted.
+So, it’s very important to do good in the written exams.

 Army Clerk Paper Pattern And Exam Format

-The paper pattern of clerk is different as compared to other trades.
-People often get confused about how the clerk paper format will be? below is the complete description of exam pattern, feel free to ask in comments if you still don’t understand something.
+The paper pattern of the clerk is different as compared to other trades.
+People often get confused about how the clerk paper format will be? below is the complete description of the exam pattern, feel free to ask in the comments if you still don’t understand something.

 |Subject||Questions||Marks||Passing marks||Total passing marks|